alozano-77/AWS-SAA-C02-Course/README.md

 #### 1.13.2.2.
 ALB Exam PowerUp

-- Targets are one single compute resource that connections are connected towards.
+- Targets are one single compute resource that connections are directed towards.
+Targets represents Lambda functions, EC2 instances, ECS containers.
 - Target groups are groups of targets which are addressed using rules.
-- Rules are
+- Rules are:
-  - path based `/cat` or `/dog`
+  - path-based `/cat` or `/dog`
-  - host based if you want to use different DNS names.
+  - host-based if you want to use different DNS names.
 - Support EC2, EKS, Lambda, HTTPS, HTTP/2 and websockets.
-- ALB can use SNI for multiple SSL certs attached to that LB.
+- ALB can use Server Name Indication (SNI)[^1] for multiple SSL certs attached to that LB.
   - LB can direct individual domain names using SSL certs at different target groups.
 - AWS does not suggest using Classic Load Balancer (CLB), these are legacy.